 Public markets impact

-climate action, poverty, inclusive economies, access to fresh food, waste management, individual health, public health, community resilience.
+climate action, place & agency, poverty, inclusive economies, social connection, access to fresh food, waste management, individual health, public health, community resilience.

 Every neighbourhood should have them.